elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 #### Elasticsearch

-The required `elasticsearch` block supports the following settings:
+The required `elasticsearch` block supports the following arguments:

 * `topology` - (Optional) Can be set multiple times to compose complex topologies.
 * `ref_id` - (Optional) Can be set on the Elasticsearch resource.
 The default value `main-elasticsearch` is recommended.